 One of the many perks of a mirrorless system is the ability to adapt almost any lens you want via an adapter. *NOTE: This review is from the m4/3 perspective so that 40mm FOV works out to a 80mm in full-frame.

 WEIGHT | 175g (.4lbs)

 FILTER THREAD | 43mm

-This lens is very compact despite its weight, even with the lens element full extended it falls just under 33mm (1.3″).
-Typically lenes with the same spec are much larger and hell of a lot heavier.
-But even then they will not have the same rugged feeling of the Nokton.
-On smaller cameras like the Leica M’s or EM-5ii it balances out quite nicely due its light weight and compact size.
+This lens is very compact despite its weight, even with the lens element fully extended it falls just under 33mm (1.3″).
+Typically, lenes with the same spec are much larger and hell of a lot heavier.
+But even then, they will not have the same rugged feeling of the Nokton.
+On smaller cameras like the Leica M’s or EM-5ii it balances out quite nicely due to its light weight and compact size.

 The little details

 Voigtlander offers two versions of the Nokton, a single and multi-coated.
 The single coated offers less out of camera contrast in exchange for more dynamic contrast & richer shadows, aka, it’s made for black & white.
 It also gives an overall softer image making it great for creating vintage looking images.